INTRODUCTION TO BIOCHEMISTRY: A TEACHER’S COMPREHENSIVE GUIDE

 Biochemistry is the branch of science that studies the chemical processes occurring within living organisms.
 It explains how various molecules interact and coordinate to maintain life processes such as growth, metabolism, reproduction, and response to the environment.
+In simple terms, biochemistry is the chemistry of life.

 Biochemistry mainly deals with the study of: